 Language packs are something a few Mac users know about.
 These are localization files for a whole series of languages, most of which you will definitely never need.
 They are stored in the Content Package folders of your apps.

-How to remove Language packs
+How to remove language packs

 How to remove browser extensions

-We're talking about both old apps you no longer need and the apps that you never needed in the first place, but ended up having, for instance, as a part of bundled software.
-This could also include pre-installed apps, but there's only one way (and a tricky one) to delete those.
+We're talking about both old apps you no longer need and the apps that you never needed in the first place but ended up having, for instance, as a part of bundled software.
+This could also include preinstalled apps, but there's only one way (and a tricky one) to delete those.

 How to uninstall useless apps

-The first thing you need to know about deleting apps is that Trashing them doesn't really delete the whole app.
+The first thing you need to know about deleting apps is that trashing them doesn't really delete the whole app.
 There are leftovers.
-Usually, leftovers are small system files that don't take up much space, but can influence the way your system works.
+Usually, leftovers are small system files that don't take up much space but can influence the way your system works.

 How to delete preinstalled apps

-Removing apps that came with your Mac as native is a little complicated as they might actually be vital to your Mac OS.
+Removing apps that came with your Mac as native is a little complicated as they might actually be vital to your macOS.

 Warning: Before you proceed, please make sure you're well aware of what you're deleting and why.

-- Open Applications folder.
+- Open the Applications folder.

 - Choose the app you'd like to remove.

-- Right-click, Get info.
+- Right-click and choose Get info.

 How to get rid of all bloatware at once

-It's pretty easy to accomplish all that with CleanMyMac.
-It's a cleaning app that has a whole bunch of useful tools to remove everything you might want to remove on your Mac.
+It's pretty easy to accomplish all that with CleanMyMac X. It's a cleaning app that has a whole bunch of useful tools to remove everything you might want to remove on your Mac.

 How to avoid installing bloatware